 To the people who follows my work, “Berdugo” will get done and will be up on my other website: www.killerkamotekomiks.com in the last week of June or first week of July 2018.
 I’m working on the last few pages of it but I’m really not contented with the way how I drew it.
 If I’m going to re-draw every page again, I wouldn’t be able to finish it in time before the upcoming comic conventions later this year, so I’m just going to continue illustrating it the way how I started drawing it.
 But, after I make “Berdugo”, from that point on, every time I make comics in the future, I’ll draw like the way I drew my last comic, “Silly Persons” and I’ll also draw with shading, shadows and highlights, etc. so it’ll not look like a coloring book. 😀

 I still need to study and practice drawing the human anatomy more though as my work still has a lot of room for improvement.
-I don’t think so highly of myself and I know my art is not yet up to par with the pros but like what I’ve always said, I hope the comedic writing part and stories on my comics compensates my crappy illustrations. 😀
+I don’t think so highly of myself and I know my art is not yet up to par with the pros but like what I always say, I hope the comedic writing part and stories on my comics compensates my crappy illustrations. 😀

 I’m most definitely not bragging and certainly also not condescending, I’m just being true to myself.
 If I ask anyone who’ve read my earlier comics most especially when I was still in the inception and just starting out making comics (first few issues of Killer Kamote Komiks), I know you guys would also notice how bad my drawings look and it only improved even for a tiny bit only in the late 2017, right before I made “Silly Persons”.
 I’m going to allot more time making my comics after I make, “Berdugo” to make it look much better.

 I read somewhere before that alternative comic book artists make alternative comics because they can’t draw the way mainstream comics are drawn. 😀 Although, I know that’s just a somewhat rude joke and most alternative comic book artists draw using their own style for their comics and they make comics from scratch.
-They write and draw their own stories, which is what I want for the comics that I make and anyways, like what I’ve said, I’m not that good.
+They write and draw their own stories, which is what I want for the comics that I make and anyways, like what I always say, I’m not that good.
 I am also not a stuck-up hipster as I also read mainstream comics aside from alternative comics. 😀

 Thank you for your time reading this!